UniMath/agda-unimath/src/foundation/functoriality-morphisms-arrows.lagda.md

         ( eq-htpy-hom-arrow g g' G G' K)
 ```

-### The functorial map inducing morphisms of the pullback-hom cospan diagrams from morphisms of the arrows preserves identities
+### The bifunctorial map on morphisms of arrows inducing morphisms of the associated cospan diagrams of morphisms of arrows preserves identities

 ```agda
 module _